 Last but not least, we have Stevie Wonders For Once In My Life.
 Stevie Wonder started his career with Motown Records at the age of just 11.
 Back then he was already making hits with the Funk Brothers and this song is a masterpiece as well.
 In our opinion, this takes the crown in James Jamerson’s career.

-All of these songs were perfectly transcribed in the Hal Leonard – Standing in the Shadows of Motown book, which also inspired the movie of the same name.
-This movie is a must-watch for every music lover.
-Furthermore, in 2020, Rolling Stone magazine ranked James Jamerson #1 on its list of the 50 greatest bassists of all time.
+If you want to dive deeper into Jamerson’s legacy, Standing in the Shadows of Motown is a must-have book.
+It’s packed with spot-on transcriptions of his iconic basslines and even inspired the movie of the same name—a must-watch for any music lover.
+And here’s a fun fact: in 2020, Rolling Stone crowned Jamerson the #1 bassist on their list of the 50 greatest of all time.